morrowevanj/megr2157-portfolio/docs/assignments/A03/index.md

 **Initial Design**

 Assignment #3 is a Parametric and FEA circular beam design project.
 I was required to create a support that can withstand an applied direct load between 300 lbs and 500 lbs.
 The bar must be designed from Aluminum with a range of Youn's Modulus from (8.5 - 11.5) x 10^6 psi with a maximum axial deflection of the bar at .009 incheas.
-I used 6061-T4 (SS) Aluminum and selected 400 lb force for my direct load, and 10x10^6 psi.
+I used 1060 Alloy Aluminum and selected 400 lb force for my direct load, and 10x10^6 psi.
 I choose to just use a standard .5in diameter.
 The yield psi was 40000 psi.

 <img width="1164" height="821" alt="IMG_0135" src="https://github.com/user-attachments/assets/d7873559-80c3-4f96-9f41-4cd9e075b56c" />